rriesebos/indoor-positioning-system/README.md

 ```
 As evident from the schema, the confidence indicator is stored together with the coordinates.

-Lastly, the checkpoint timestamps are stored in the \texttt{checkpoint\_timestamps} table, with the following schema:
+Lastly, the checkpoint timestamps are stored in the `checkpoint_timestamps` table, with the following schema:
 ```
 CREATE TABLE IF NOT EXISTS positioning.checkpoint_timestamps (
     timeuuid timeuuid,